Connor Wong Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.00 team ERA ranks last across all league pitching staffs.
+- The Athletics' 6.02 team ERA ranks last across all MLB pitching staffs.

-- The Athletics are sending Medina (2-7) out to make his ninth start of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts in 53 2/3 innings pitched.
+- Blackburn (1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched) gets the start for the Athletics, his eighth of the season.

-- His last time out was on Saturday against the Chicago White Sox, when the right-hander threw five innings, surrendering one earned run while allowing four hits.
+- The right-hander last pitched on Sunday against the Chicago White Sox, when he threw five innings, allowing five earned runs while giving up six hits.

-- The 24-year-old has an ERA of 6.37, with 8.2 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .271 batting average against him.
+- The 29-year-old has an ERA of 4.50, with 10 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.